Emerald ash borer

 - Ash anthracnose or emerald ash borer? – University of Minnesota Extension

-Where and when is emerald ash borer?
+Where is emerald ash borer?
+When does it emerge?

 - Map showing EAB infestations in Minnesota – Minnesota Department of Agriculture